FarronF/limerick-council-meetings/meetings/2023/09/06-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 12th July 2023.md

 agreed by all the Members that the following material alterations be made to the proposed

-Draft Local Area Plan for Abbeyfeale.---
+Draft Local Area Plan for Abbeyfeale.
+---
 3

 **(a)**“I propose the zoning of lands from Agriculture to Enterprise and Employment (outlined